zth/rescript-relay/reason-relay-documentation/docs/mutations.md

 When you do a simple update of a field on an object, Relay will automatically sync your UI and update all places where that field on that object is used, as long as you ask for the updated field in your mutation response.
 However, there are lots of cases where you'll want to do more intricate updates of the Relay store after a mutation, like when deleting an item from a list, adding an item to a list, and so on.

-`commitMutation` takes an optional prop called `updater`. `updater` is a function that receives the Relay store (`RecordSourceSelectorProxy.t`) and lets you apply any updates to the store in response to a mutation.
+`commitMutation` takes an optional prop called `updater`. `updater` is a function that receives the Relay store (`RecordSourceSelectorProxy.t`) and the `'response` from the mutation.
+It lets you apply any updates to the store in response to a mutation.

 _This section is a work in progress_.